Example courses:

 This training will cover

-• How with the right understanding and accommodations, we can ensure autistic people are able to contribute, participate and be fully included.
+- Strength-based approach: removing barriers so autistic people are able to contribute, participate and be fully included.